Saudi prince sues Los Angeles to hasten mansion plans

 Prince Abdul Aziz purchased the land in 2009 and applied for permits to build three residences on the five-acre property.
 The city has so far not issued the necessary building permits, leaving the project in limbo.

-In response to the opposition, a scaled-back construction plan totalling roughly 60,000 square feet was presented in 2010, the lawsuit said.
+In response to the opposition, a scaled-back construction plan totaling roughly 60,000 square feet was presented in 2010, the lawsuit said.
 Nonetheless, tension between the community and the developers is still intense.

 The city's planning department was inexplicably and erroneously demanding the project undergo "additional, unnecessary and inapplicable steps in the plan check review process, before the project is cleared for construction," he wrote, calling the treatment of the Saudi prince "unfair."